XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning: Related Work

-While parallel coordinates are easy to understand for a single algorithm with a few hyperparameters, they become confusing for complete pipelines. \name{AutoAIViz} \cite{Weidele2020} introduces \ac{CPC} to visualize hyperparameters of complete sequential pipelines produced by \name{AutoAI} \cite{Wang2020}.
+While parallel coordinates are easy to understand for a single algorithm with a few hyperparameters, they can become unreadable for complete pipelines as dozens of different hyperparameters, scattered across multiple pipeline steps, are often present at once \cite{Weidele2019}. \name{AutoAIViz} \cite{Weidele2020} introduces \ac{CPC} to visualize hyperparameters of complete sequential pipelines produced by \name{AutoAI} \cite{Wang2020}.
 By stacking parallel coordinates hierarchically, users are only presented with a limited number of axes at once, namely one axis for each step in the pipeline.
-Stacked axes can be expanded to reveal individual hyperparameters. \name{ATMSeer} \cite{Wang2019} provides both transparency and controllability for \name{ATM} \cite{Swearingen2017}, the underlying \ac{AutoML} system.
+Stacked axes can be expanded to reveal individual hyperparameters. \name{CAVE} \cite{Biedenkapp2019} provides post-hoc visualizations for \name{SMAC} \cite{Hutter2011} to analyse selected aspects of the generated \ac{ML} pipeline. \name{ATMSeer} \cite{Wang2019} provides both transparency and controllability for \name{ATM} \cite{Swearingen2017}, the underlying \ac{AutoML} system.
 Users can observe the optimization progress---selecting a classifier and optimizing its hyperparameters---and the performance of the generated \ac{ML} models in real-time with different granularity.
 In addition, users can control the optimization procedure and adjust the search space in-place during an optimization. \name{Hypertendril} \cite{Park2019,Park2021} focuses on visualizing the \ac{HPO} search strategy of \ac{AutoML} systems.
 By combining a parallel coordinates view with a scatter plot of sampled values of a limited set of hyperparameters over time, users are able to distinguish different search strategies.
 In addition, \name{Hypertendril} provides an estimate of the hyperparameter importance to guide users while adjusting the search space.
 All aforementioned visualization tools require a fixed pipeline structure.
 In contrast, \name{PipelineProfiler} \cite{Ono2021} specializes on comparing different pipeline structures visually.
 A comprehensible visualization of different pipelines structures is provided by merging multiple structures into a single \ac{DAG}.
-Additionally, \name{PipelineProfiler} provides the option to render the visualization directly in \name{Jupyter}.
+In addition, \name{PipelineProfiler} provides the option to render the visualization directly in \name{Jupyter}. \name{Optuna} \cite{Akiba2019} provides an interactive visualization to provide insights into the \ac{AutoML} optimization process by visualizing evaluated hyperparameter values, relationships between hyperparameters or feature importance.
+Similarly, \name{NNI} \cite{nni2021} provides visualizations of constructed neural network architectures.
+In contrast, \name{AutoWeka} \cite{Kotthoff2016} provides an interactive exploration of the training data with regards to data distributions.